 Funds requested here would be to conduct research, analysis, and information dissemination and interchange among members of the industry, as well as, between the industry and the public.
-Through competitive procedures, an entity would be selected to provide the following:

-Data gathering, as well as, analysis of energy efficient designs for homes.
+The following will be provided though the Cold Climate Housing Research Center: data gathering, as well as, analysis of energy efficient designs for homes.
 Alaska has a wide range of climates and temperatures, with everything from coastal rain forests to arctic tundra.
 Energy efficiency designs and technologies for homes need to address conditions in each of these regions across the state.

-Monitoring homes.
 Homes with different energy efficiency designs would be monitored for energy usage, comfort levels, durability, occupant health, and economic benefit of efficiency features.
 Different regions of Alaska would be monitored along with different energy efficiency designs.